TomLeeLive/Gaia3D-mago3d-doc/foss4g/guides/english/1_Resource_Guide_En.md

-# mago3D Data Collection Guide
+# Data Collection Guide

-# :bookmark_tabs: Data Construction Approach
+This guide provides instructions on how to collect data for the practical exercises.

 ## ⚙️ Basic Setup

-### 1. Create Practical Folder in Desired Path
+### Create Practical Folder

 Create a folder for the practical exercise.
 This folder will serve as the basic workspace for storing and managing data during the practice.